zbmed-semtec/word2doc2vec-doc-relevance-training/README.md

 + **window:** Represents the maximum distance between the current and predicted word, with values fof 5,6 and 7 in our case.
 + **epochs:** Refers to the number of iterations over the training dataseta and is set at 15 in this context.
 + **min_count:** It is the minimum number of appearances a word must have to not be ignored by the algorithm and is configured at 1, 2 and 3 in our case.

+## 💾⚙️Use a Pre-trained Model
+Additionaly, we also make use of the Pre-trained **'word2vec-google-news-300'** model.
+With this model, we generate embeddings and directly evaluate them on the test dataset.

 ## 📐🔄Calculate Cosine Similarity